IALSA/IALSA-2015-Portland/projects/physical/announce.md

 - 1. After the Wellcome Trust conference - others also think we're doing a cool thing, let's keep at it!
 - 2. Behind the Scenes Updates  -  technical details
-- 3. Significance Decisions: pvalues and CIs  - discrapancy clarified
+- 3. Significance Decisions: pvalues and CIs  - discrepancy clarified
 - 4. New Focus: Analytics  - focus on completing projects : publishing
 - 5. New Focus: Physical-Physical  - best current opportunity
 - 6. Our Deadline: October 31 -  we can do it, here's [timetable](https://github.com/IALSA/IALSA-2015-Portland/blob/master/projects/physical/timetable.md) how.